Press enter to see results or esc to cancel.

 As you start sending out your applications, make sure you revisit your CV for every application and make it personalized to each employer you contact.
 This can help you stand out from a crowd of other applicants who don’t do this extra step.

-Step 5: Apply During Dubai’s Peak Recruitment Season
+Step 5: Apply During Dubai’s Top Hiring Months

 It is crucial for Canadians trying to find a job in Dubai to apply during the months when Dubai employers and recruiters are looking to hire.
 Year after year, this season is in January and February, stretching out all the way into May.
 By June, July, and August, it is much less likely to be hired.

-Canadians moving to Dubai should consider being a financial manager, regional business director, advertising sales director, and other popular jobs in Dubai.
-Canadians can find a job in a wide array of fields just as they can in Canada.
+Canadians moving to Dubai should consider being a financial manager, regional business director, advertising sales director, or other popular jobs in Dubai.
+Canadians can find a job in a wide array of fields, just as they can in Canada.

 Our list of popular jobs comes from Salary Explorer.